News

 B2B Cyber Security ShortNews

-This year's report "The situation of IT security in Germany" from the Federal Office for Information Security (BSI) offers a presentation and analysis of the cybersecurity landscape in Germany and shows that there is a need not only for securing companies and authorities, but also for There are still major challenges in recognizing the importance of digitalization and cybersecurity.
-Discussions about post-quantum cryptography (PQK) and the construction and use of a public key infrastructure (PKI) are also important topics in cybersecurity this year.
-The report highlights the need for a hybrid model that combines algorithms …
+This year's report "The State of IT Security in Germany" by the Federal Office for Information Security (BSI) provides a presentation and analysis of the cybersecurity landscape in Germany and shows that there are still major challenges not only in securing companies and authorities, but also in the perception of the importance of digitization and cybersecurity.
+Discussions about post-quantum cryptography (PQK) and the development and use of a public key infrastructure (PKI) are also important topics in cybersecurity this year.
+The report highlights the need for a hybrid model that combines algorithms from…

 Read more